Submission Guidelines for SLR Forum

 All manuscripts must be submitted in the form of a word document by emailing them to email@example.com.
 The subject-line of the email must correspond to the title of the submission.

 All personal or institutional information identifying the author(s) must be removed from the manuscript before submission.

 Please hyperlink all sources in the main text.
 Do not use footnotes or endnotes.

 The Editorial Board is committed to reverting with editorial comments within two weeks of receiving the submission.

 Author(s) must be prepared to make necessary changes to their submission in response to editorial comments.
 The Editorial Board reserves the right to reject a manuscript at any stage of the review process, including after revisions have been made in response to editorial comments.

-Please note that, in the event that a contribution submitted to SLR Forum has been submitted and accepted by any other Journal or online platform, the author must withdraw their contribution from SLR Forum.
-If SLR Forum accepts the contribution first, the author must withdraw it from all other Journals and online platforms.
-Failure to do so will lead to removal of the piece from consideration for publication in the SLR Forum.
+Please note that in the event that a contribution submitted to SLR has been submitted and accepted by any other Journal or online platform, the author must withdraw their submission from SLR.
+If SLR accepts the submission first, the author must withdraw it for consideration from all other Journals and online platforms.
+Failure to do so will lead to removal of the piece for consideration for publication in the SLR Forum.
 Please note that SLR Forum does not allow cross-posting of articles.